 If you’re someone who loves food, storytelling, and history, and want to experience Pike Place Market without the crowds, this tour is a great fit.
 It’s especially appealing if you enjoy small-group environments where you can ask questions and get personalized attention.

 Travelers with an interest in local culture will find the stories, vendor interactions, and tastings incredibly enriching.
-It’s also perfect for those who prefer an early start—getting to the market before the rush begins.
+It’s also great for those who prefer an early start—getting to the market before the rush begins.

 However, if your main goal is to indulge in a full meal or prefer a sit-down experience, you might find this tour more of a quick introduction than a comprehensive food extravaganza.
 Also, since it involves walking and standing, those with mobility concerns should consider this.